 The European Defence Agency, within the overall mission set out in the before-mentioned Council decision, has three main missions:

-- supporting the development of European defence capabilities and military cooperation;
+- supporting the development of defence capabilities and military cooperation among the European Union Member States;

 - stimulating defence Research and Technology (R&T) and strengthening the European defence industry;